joaofig/discrete-frechet/README.md

 All distance functions take the point parameters as NumPy arrays and return the distance as a single float.
 The haversine distance functions reverse the parameter indexing order.
-Instad of (x, y), they take (lat, lon).
+Instead of (x, y), they take (lat, lon).
 The `hearth_haversine` function takes its inputs in decimal degrees.